The Man with the Golden Mouth « Catholic Insight

-Saint John Chrysostom (+407) was a model bishop, a doctor of the Church, an ascetic and contemplative monk who wanted only to retreat from the turmoil of life in the Eastern empire.
+Saint John Chrysostom (+407) was a model bishop, a doctor of the Church, an ascetic and contemplative monk who wanted only to retreat from the turmoil of life in the Eastern empire, and live a life devoted entirely to God.
 He was chosen first as a priest in Antioch, where he became renowned for his eloquent yet forthright and clear preaching (hence, his ‘surname’, Chrysostom, ‘golden mouth’).
-In 397, without his knowledge or consent, he was nominated Patriarch of Constantinople, taking on the burden as the will of God.
-He gave himself wholeheartedly to the task, and his sermons, letters, and treatises fill volumes.
+In 397, without his knowledge or consent, he was nominated Patriarch of Constantinople, and took on the burden as the will of God, giving himself wholeheartedly to the task.
+His sermons, letters, and treatises, all worth reading, fill volumes.
 As he said once, in an apiarian analogy that sums up his own life:

 The bee is more honored than other animals, not because she labors, but because she labors for others.